 Freeriding, terrain parks and pistes

-Beginners have plenty of blue runs and loads of schools to choose from.
-Although not as good for the complete novice as Val DIsere, for someone on week 2 or 3, its fine and you can always head out of the valley to ride the runs under the Marmottes chair.READ NEXT: Village life, accommodation & nightlife
+Beginners who have made it past those first few days have plenty of blue runs to step upto and loads of schools to choose from.
+Although not as good for the complete novice as Val DIsere, for someone with a few week under their belt they will be fine and you can always head out of the valley to ride the runs under the Marmottes chair.READ NEXT: Village life, accommodation & nightlife

 32 ThirtyTwo STW Boa Womens Snowboard Boots White

 32 ThirtyTwo STW Boa Womens Snowboard Boots in White - 2013 A comfortable Snowboard Boot for the ladies, whether you're new to spinning in the park, or spinning the Boa lacing system, you will fall in love with the Thirtytwo STW Boa boot...Spin to win!
 Key Features: Boa Lacing System New Rubber outs